vestalux/long-haul/framerate.md

  <h1 class="pageTitle">Framerate</h1>
  <div class="post">
- <blockquote>Framrate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture</blockquote>
+ <blockquote>Framerate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture</blockquote>
  </div>
  <ul class="posts noList">